 He’s also into this pirate ship and other toys designed for two -year-olds.
 Makes total sense.
 If you’re a weirdo baby!

 Yeah my house is a mess.
 You try walking around for 12 hours with a 15 lb kid in your arms.

 Yup, I’m doing a fantastic job at following the no screen time before two years old rule around here.

 This is me, ecstatic because he didn't cry in the car for once in his little life.

-Writer, journalist, mother, marketer, freelancer, wife, mediocre runner, racer, super beginner triathlete, gym-goer, dog owner, Spin instructor, fitness columnist, recycler, lifter of non-pink weights, one-time failed academic, feminist, eater of good and bad food.
+Writer, journalist, mother, freelancer, wife, runner, lover of running, racer, beginner triathlete, gym-goer, dog owner, Spin instructor, fitness columnist, tree hugger, lifter of non-pink weights, one-time failed academic, feminist, eater of good and bad food.